Run by School of Human and Behavioural Sciences

 Overall aims and purpose

-To module is intended to: 1) provide learners with a physiological framework for better understanding sports and exercise performance; 2) develop higher level subject specific and transferable skills; 3) prepare postgraduate students to meet the requirements of research, or employment outside of an academic / research environment
+This module is intended to: 1) provide postgraduate learners with the opportunity to develop their understanding of principles and applications of physiology and training science to sport-related performance; 2) develop higher level subject specific and transferable skills; 3) prepare postgraduate students to meet the requirements of research, or employment outside of an academic / research environment.

-Important: Students who fail the module (overall module mark less than 50%) or miss module assessments, will be required to undertake a resit (mark capped art 50%) or first-sit assignment.
+Important: Students who fail the module (overall module mark less than 50%) or miss module assessments, will be required to undertake a resit (mark capped at 50%) or first-sit assignment.

-Demonstrate scholarly ability to identify relevant information and to outline existing knowledge
+Demonstrate scholarly ability to identify relevant scientific information, critically analyze existing knowledge, and to identify gaps or controversies

 |Written assignment, including essay||Critique of a topic from semester one||

-You are required to write a balanced discussion and evaluation of strengths, weaknesses and applicability to performance physiology of a topic related to content covered in semester 1.
-A suggested sequence for the ‘critical review’ or ‘critique is: Section 1: A brief literature driven synthesis of your chosen topic Section 2: An overview of the current limitations that exist Section 3: Future directions for research in this topic Section 4: Devise an experimental design to test one of these future directions OR Discuss the applied implications of this topic for a sport practitioner 20 hours effort approx.
+You are required to write a balanced discussion and evaluation of strengths, weaknesses and applicability to sports perfomance of a topic related to exercise fatigue and/or the role of recovery, sleeps and hormones.
+A suggested sequence for the ‘critical review’ or ‘critique’ is: A brief literature driven synthesis of your chosen topic An overview of the current limitations that exist Future directions for research in this topic Devise an experimental design to test one of these future directions OR Discuss the applied implications of this topic for a sport practitioner

 Teaching and Learning Strategy

-In-line with Bangor University's response to the outbreak of novel coronavirus, the approach will combine blended learning and flipped classroom on-line delivery.
-Learners work through the concepts in real time webinars with guidance from academic staff.
-Activities will include open discussions or work on tasks in smaller groups in online breakout rooms.
+Combination of lecture, seminar and tutorials.
+Learners work through the concepts with guidance from academic staff.
+Seminar activities will include open discussions or work on tasks in smaller groups in online breakout rooms.
 Learning relies on independent study skills and full enagement with online and other learning activities assigned by the tutor.

 - Literacy - Proficiency in reading and writing through a variety of media